Father’s Day Grief: Absence of Your Father or Your Child on This Day

 3 Minute Read

 I know it’s a tough one.
-Every June, without fail, Father’s Day is on the calendar.
-Every year, my grieving clients ask me what to do, how to handle it, and tell me just hard the holiday can be for them.
+Every June, without fail, Father’s Day comes around.
+Every year, my grieving clients ask me, how to handle this potentially hard holiday.
+I too have experienced the death of my Dad, so I am well aware of what Father’s Day can be like.

 My Advice

-I tell them that they can choose to honor the day with celebration, or they can choose the let the day pass quietly.
+I remind grievers that they can choose to honor the day with a celebration honoring their Dad, or they can choose to let the day pass quietly.
 There is no right or wrong way to handle a holiday.

 Celebrate If You Choose To

-If you feel in the mood to celebrate your father and the memories you created together, the ways he enjoyed living, and the way he handed down his values to you, you can do that.
+If you feel in the mood to celebrate your father and the memories you created together, the ways he enjoyed living, and the values he handed down to you, you can do that.

 Play golf, host a barbecue, take a walk and enjoy the day.
-Make a meal he really enjoyed, participate in an activity that gave him joy or watch one of his favorite movies, if that feels right.
+Eat a meal he really enjoyed.
+Participate in an activity that gave him joy.
+Watch one of his favorite movies, if that feels right.
 This is one way to handle Father’s Day.

 What If You’re a Dad Who Lost a Child?